 7th grade Social Studies curriculum covers the study of geography, culture and religion in late antiquity through the medieval world.
 Following the Middle Ages, students will study the fall of Rome, the spread of Islam, Medieval Africa, China, Japan, MesoAmerica and Europe.
 When studying Europe, classes focus on life, religion and politics after the fall of Rome through the Renaissance and Age of Exploration.
 The curriculum is based on the Content Standards adopted by the California State Content Standards.
 The class text is Discovering Our Past: Medieval and Early Modern Times, by Jackson J. Spielvogel, Ph.D., published by Glencoe/McGraw Hill.

 8th Grade Social Studies has a curriculum that explores the birth and development of America with a focus on the geography, economy, government, military, foreign affairs and people who contributed to creating a new nation.
 The class begins with pre-colonial America and then to the U.S. Constitution and the events that shaped a young United States.
 Westward expansion is the next theme, and students will review the effect it had on Native Americans, the land as well as other nations.
 Classes will examine and analyze the causes and events that resulted in the Civil War and the Reconstruction period.
 Additionally, students will examine and analyze the social, economic and technological factors that resulted in America’s industrialization.
 The final focus will be the major concepts of democracy.
 The curriculum is based on Content Standards adopted by the California State Board of Education.
 The class text is Creating America, A History of the United States by Jack N. Rakove and Jose C. Moya, published by McDougal Little Inc.

 Below is a list of WGMS Social Studies teachers.
-Also, click on Teacher Web Pages to learn more about our teachers and the classes they teach.
+Also, click on the STAFF link to find the teacher’s website to learn more about our teachers and the classes they teach.